jagterberg/jagterberg.github.io/index.md

 <br/>
 <br/>

-<b>I have just been informed that my JHU email has previously automatically blocked incoming email it identifies as spam.
-This should (hopefully) now be resolved.
-If you have tried to email me within the past two months and not gotten a response (particularly if your email is non-JHU), please feel free to email me again, or try my gmail, which is (first name last name) at gmail.</b>

 <b>I will be on the 2022-2023 academic job market.</b>

+JHU has an aggressive spam filter.
+If you have previously emailed me and not gotten a response, try emailing without links in the email body, or try my gmail, which is (first name last name) at gmail.

 I am a PhD candidate (ABD) at Johns Hopkins in applied mathematics and statistics, advised by Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
 I am broadly interested in the analysis of algorithms and statistical models for networks and structured matrix and tensor data.